 In terms of data and revenue, healthcare has seen the most rapid growth.
 For so many EHRs, confidentiality has become a top priority.
 There has been a push to use blockchain technologies to make this sensitive data more secure.
 Blockchain technology has been very common in the healthcare industry in recent years.
 Due to the desire for a more patient-centric method to healthcare services and the need to integrate fragmented systems and improve the quality of EHRs, blockchain technology has enormous promise in healthcare.
-The use of blockchain technologies for the distribution of secure and safe healthcare data management has sparked a lot of interest.
-Furthermore, blockchain is evolving conventional healthcare practices into a more dependable way of delivering efficient services through the secure and safe exchange of data.
-This paper presents the study about managing healthcare with Blockchain and discussing how blockchain technology can help spur innovation and improve healthcare data management systems.
-In this paper we firstly introduce the Blockchain, its characteristics and different types of Blockchain.
+The use of blockchain is evolving conventional healthcare practices into a more dependable way of delivering efficient services through the secure and safe exchange of data.
+This paper presents the study about managing healthcare with Blockchain and discussing how blockchain, its characteristics and different types of Blockchain.
 Then we will focus on the need for Blockchain in Healthcare management and review its applications, benefits and challenges in healthcare management using Blockchain.